 Your loved one can fall prey to malnutrition.
 Therefore, it becomes your duty to discuss the problem with your doctor.
-Also, give your loved ones the kinds of foods that would be easier for them to eat.
+Also, give your loved one foods that would be easier for them to eat.

 Make your loved one’s home a safe place to live.

-The home should be fall-proof so that your loved ones do not get hurt.
+The home should be fall-proof, so your loved ones do not get hurt.
 Remove all unnecessary clutter from the hallway.
 And areas where your loved one frequently walks around.
 This would prevent unnecessary falls and accidents.
 You also need to put the essentials within easy reach.
-So that your elderly would not have to strain much while reaching for them.
-Another key point, you also need to install grab bars in the shower.
-And make arrangements for a shower bench, so that your elderly loved one can bathe in peace.
-In addition, you are also required to make the house well lit.
-So that your loved one can visit the bathroom without any hindrance.
+So that your elderly would not have to strain much while reaching for them, another critical point, you also need to install grab bars in the shower.
+And make arrangements for a shower bench so your elderly loved one can bathe in peace.
+In addition, you are also required to make the house well-lit so that your loved one can visit the bathroom without any hindrance.

 Parkinson’s disease affects different individuals differently.
 The degree, as well as the nature of the symptoms, also varies to a great extent.
-Therefore, caregivers should understand the nature of the symptoms.
-Adopting various ways to help your elderly manage the symptoms, would be a great way to help your elderly live a healthy and fulfilling life.
-All the above-mentioned tips should certainly help your elderly manage their disease in a better manner.
-For more useful information, check out this site.
+Therefore, caregivers should understand the heart of the symptoms.
+Furthermore, adopting various ways to help your elderly manage the signs would be a great way to help your elderly live a healthy and fulfilling life.
+All the tips mentioned above should certainly help your elderly manage their disease in a better manner.
+For more helpful information, check out this site.
 Also, check out this post on leg tremors for more help.